alex-sharifi/book-reports/the-data-warehouse-toolkit.md

         - Accurately tracking slowly changing dimension attributes, by adding a new row in dimension representing new history state<sup>pg 151</sup>.
 Should include administrative columns, such as 'effective' and 'expiration' dates<sup>pg 152</sup>.
         - Requires use of surrogate keys - because there will be multiple profile versions for the same natural key.
         - If being used to track customer dimension changes, you need to be careful to avoid overcounting because you may have multiple rows in the customer dimension for the same individual<sup>pg 243</sup>.
+        - Current row indicators enable the most recent status to be retrieved quickly<sup>pg 266</sup>.
+        - Changes can be embellished with a change reason.
+Because multiple dimension attributes may change concurrently and be represented by a single new row in the dimension, the change reason would be multi-valued.
+The multiple reason codes could be handled as a single text string attribute, or via a multi-valued bridge table<sup>pg 266</sup>.
     - Type 3 Add New Attribute:
         - Do not issue a new dimension row, but rather add a new column to capture the attribute change.
 Alter the dimension table to add a 'prior' attribute, and populate this new column with the _existing_ value, and treat original column as Type 1 (overwrite) with current value.
         - All existing reports immediately switch over to the newest value, but can still report on old values by querying 'prior' attributes.<sup>pg 154</sup>.
 Appropriate when there is a strong need to support two views of the world simultaneously (_alternative realities_).
 Suitable where dimension attributes change at a predictable rhythm - current attributes are overwritten, and attributes for previous values are added for every dimension row<sup>pg 156</sup>.